vignesh15081992/Approval-component/README.md

 ```
 - Choose `All users` while deploying the package.
 > ***Before you install***,
 Create a approval process in contact object named as `Test_Approval` with entry criteria as `LastName` is not blank and activate.
 This is used for installing package.
-After installation completes, delete this approval process.
+After installation completes, delete this approval process. we are doing this because approval process is not available for packaging.

 ## Todos